Dr. Jennifer McQuade

 Founding Director, Teacher of Voice and Piano

 Dr. Jennifer McQuade, Canadian coloratura soprano, is in demand as a teacher, performer, adjudicator, and clinician throughout the U.S. and Canada.
 She holds a Doctorate of Arts in Music with emphasis in both pedagogy and performance from the University of Mississippi.
 She is a highly skilled teacher who brings her performance experience to the studio to the tremendous benefit of her students.
 Dr. McQuade is the Founding Director of the Valdosta Academy of Performing Arts where she teaches voice, piano and prepares aspiring high-school musicians for college auditions to become music majors.
 In addition, she coaches clients who are preparing for performance auditions in music and theatre.
 Dr. McQuade teaches students of all ages from the youngest children to senior adults.
 She also offers coaching sessions for voice teachers who are seeking to polish their teaching and performing skills.

-Dr. McQuade has twenty years of teaching experience including as a university faculty member and instructor at institutions including Le Conservatoire Supérieur de Musique in Montréal, Canada; the University of Mississippi; the University of Central Oklahoma; Oklahoma Baptist University; and Minot State University.
+Dr. McQuade has twenty-five years of teaching experience including as a university faculty member and instructor at institutions including Le Conservatoire Supérieur de Musique in Montréal, Canada; the University of Mississippi; the University of Central Oklahoma; Oklahoma Baptist University; and Minot State University.

 She is unique in that she has extensive training in the more traditional operatic and art song styles of singing as well as in contemporary commercial music styles such as Musical Theatre, Jazz, Cabaret, Pop, Rock, Country, Folk, Gospel, Rhythm & Blues and Rap.
 She has been certified by Shenandoah University's Contemporary Commercial Music Vocal Pedagogy Institute in Somatic Voicework™ The LoVetri Method.